ivangfr/graalvm-quarkus-micronaut-springboot/kafka/springboot-kafka/README.md

   - **kafka-producer**

-    - Open a terminal and navigate to `graalvm-quarkus-micronaut-springboot/kafka/springboot-kafka` folder
+    - Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/kafka/springboot-kafka` folder

     - Run the command below to start the application
-      ```
+      ```bash
       ./mvnw clean spring-boot:run --projects kafka-producer
       ```

   - **kafka-consumer**

-    - Open another terminal and make sure you are in `graalvm-quarkus-micronaut-springboot/kafka/springboot-kafka` folder
+    - Open another terminal and make sure you are in the `graalvm-quarkus-micronaut-springboot/kafka/springboot-kafka` folder

     - Run the command below to start the application
-      ```
+      ```bash
       ./mvnw clean spring-boot:run --projects kafka-consumer -Dspring-boot.run.jvmArguments="-Dserver.port=8081"
       ```

 - **Simple Test**

   - In a new terminal, post a news
-    ```
+    ```bash
     curl -i -X POST localhost:8080/api/news -H 'Content-Type: application/json' \
       -d '{"source":"Spring Boot Blog", "title":"Dev Spring Boot Framework"}'
     ```